A Sketch of "the Festival"

 I find there are gaps in the project in desperate need of support, and my own preoccupations and I don't mind saying life experience don't get me going well enough to at least two necessary categories which have no substantial pieces in them yet:

 In terms of my life experience, I feel I can write about Enlightenment, since the Dalai Lama and some of his co-religionists, especially Sogyal Rinpoche, seem to have covered the Enlightenment aspect by offering teachings on Dzogchen and other Tibetan Buddhist philosophies and practices, things of which I have availed myself.
 There are developments on Enlightenment in some of the pieces in the Festival, notably CELESTIAL SIXTIES, A Symphony of Men's Voices, and a few related small pieces, but I don't feel I've made a sufficient and straightforward presentation of Enlightenment yet.
 Indirectly, the Path is perhaps evident enough; but the state of Enlightenment is not among my pieces yet - as a stated and deliberate theme.
 Of course, I would not be writing the way I do if I had not evidently been on the Path for some while, and eventually had the (so far) two Samadhi experiences.
-You may read about them in my essay MY TWO ENLIGHTENMENTS, which as of the time of this update to this essay, January 2013, still needs some attention, but it can perhaps help the reader's and the listener's understanding of what I am doing and talking about.
+You may read about them in my essay MY TWO ENLIGHTENMENTS, which can perhaps help the reader's and the listener's understanding of what I am doing and talking about.
 Certainly, most of the pieces are meant as part of a meditation practice of listening and concert attendance.
-THE RECOGNITIONS is not about self-realization specifically, and though some of the ideas in it are I feel compatible with other Buddhists beliefs (as well as to other modes of thought, religious or not, as suggested in the title of the prayer Oh King to Whom All Things Do Live), Enlightenment is not clearly enough one of them.
+AT THE MOUNTAINS OF MADNESS not about self-realization specifically, and though some of the ideas in it are, I feel, if only by a long shot, compatible with Buddhists beliefs (as well as to other modes of thought, religious or not, as suggested in the title of the prayer Oh King to Whom All Things Do Live), Enlightenment is not clearly enough one of them.
 Because I have myself experienced Enlightenment, technically the form called Samadhi, I feel I can write about it, but that aspect of life experience which actually results in new pieces has not done so yet.
 I admit that if my Festival has too little about Enlightenment yet I have only myself to blame, and this gap in the cycles is just something I have to hunker down and correct.
 Just what I need, one more project.
 I have looked into setting all or parts of certain Sutras, notably the Flower Ornament Sutra.
 I would be looking for something fairly universal, not too specifically Buddhist.

 Besides the ones that are complete, or seem to work on their own, several cycles are well underway but need to be expanded or developed.
 Sometimes the position and nature of a piece is known, but not its musical nature (for example, I want to write a piece that acts as the portal to Purgatory, but lacking a text or an idea, I don’t even know whether this piece will be vocal or instrumental.
 The portal piece for Paradise, a piece for chamber orchestra, is planned and named, and I have known its form in some detail for many years, but I haven’t written it yet.)
 Some cycles just represent types of pieces that can be written as needed: the Ceremonials do not need to be limited in number; perhaps neither the absolute music nor the religious music has to be a quantifiable “cycle.”